 But, alas, there is a solution.
 Why not turn uneaten foods into natural cleaning products?
 Aside from minimizing waste, this strategy has other benefits too.

 (Please note these are products that can help clean, but do not replace products made for specific surfaces/tough to clean stains.)

-Without further ado, here are our top 5 most effective natural cleaners.
+Without further ado, here are our top 5 options for at home cleaning.